Guitar pick: Metal

 Picks made from various metals produce a harmonically richer sound than plastic, and change the sound of the acoustic and electric guitar.
 Some metal picks are even made from coins, which give players a unique tone as the alloys used in various coinage from around the world vary greatly.

-Playing guitar with a silver pick gives a unique, rich and bright sound, very different from normal plectrums (Brian May of Queen often plays with a silver sixpence).
+Playing guitar with a silver pick gives a unique, rich and bright sound, different from normal plectrums (Brian May of Queen often plays with a silver sixpence).

-Horn, bone, leather (Animal)
+Animal products

-Plectrums crafted from natural animal byproduct are the oldest materials known due to their availability and durability, and are still regularly used by plectriers to craft guitar, bass and mandolin picks.
+Plectrums crafted from natural animal byproducts, such as horn, bone, or leather, are the oldest materials known due to their availability and durability, and are still regularly used by plectriers to craft guitar, bass, and mandolin picks.
 The tonality produced by each type of natural animal material varies greatly, and is further enhanced by the thickness and shaping of each material.

 Wood

 Each guitar pick made of wood has its own unique properties and signature sound as a result of differences in density, hardness and cellular structure.
 Most wood picks produce a warmer tone than plastics or metals.
 To withstand the rigors of picking and strumming only the hardest woods on the Janka scale are used for picks—including hardwoods like African Blackwood, Bocote, Cocobolo, Lignum vitae, Rosewood, and Zebrawood.
 While the thick and sometimes rough edge of a wooden pick may create a fair amount of drag at first, wooden picks are generally easy to break in and may even do so quicker than plastic picks.
 After a couple of hundred strokes, the metal guitar strings wear down the edge and create a smoother pass over the strings.